It is with great pleasure that we announce Marine Training Software Part 9 available for sale.

 PureBilge – Bilgewater Cleaning System

 Bilge water must be treated to reduce the oil content to levels that meet international regulations for release into the environment.
-This is critical to keep the world’s oceans and their vast marine ecosystems healthy and productive.
+This is critical to keep the world’s oceans and vast marine and land ecosystems healthy and productive.

-The Unitest PureBilge system simulator based on Alfa Laval solution is a reliable and fully automated, single-stage centrifugal separation system to clean oily wastewater onboard vessels at sea and at land-based power plants.
-This system for bilge water treatment is approved by the International Maritime Organization (IMO) and the U.S. Coast Guard.
+The Unitest PureBilge system simulator based on an Alfa Laval solution is a reliable and fully automated, single-stage centrifugal separation system to clean oily water onboard vessels at sea and at land-based power plants.
+PureBilge is approved by Class societies and the U.S. Coast Guard based on International Maritime Organization (IMO) test protocol.

-This system is able to reduce the oil-in-water content of bilge water to less than 5 parts per million (ppm).
-It operates at flow rates of up to 5 000 litres per hour to handle even the toughest bilge water treatment applications.
+PureBilge is able to reduce the oil-in-water content of bilge water to less than 15/5ppm Depending on size, it operates at flow rates of up to 2500 or 5000 litres per hour to handle even the toughest bilge water treatment applications.

 Fixed Firefighting Systems